amie-wilt/tiy-kids-html-css/README.md

   - My name is Amie Wilt
     - I am a web developer
     - I am also a graduate of The Iron Yard
-  - Meet the Teaching Assistant
+  - Kurtis is our Teaching Assistant
-  - What the final project will look like
+    - He is a Ruby developer
+    - He is also a graduate of The Iron Yard

 ## Topics we will cover in this course
   - What is HTML?